g48a/archlinux-my-install/README.md

 ### Step 2 - Installation section
 pacstrap -i /mnt base<br/>
+`if you got invalid or corrupted package (PGP signature, then type this and repead previous command)`<br/>
+pacman -Syu archlinux-keyring<br/>
+`if it's too large then type pacman -S instead of pacman -Syu`<br/>
 arch-chroot /mnt<br/>
 `Two kernels better than one, one is broken, second up and running`<br/>
 pacman -S linux linux-headers linux-lts linux-lts-headers<br/>